Multi-SpacePhish: Extending the Evasion-space of Adversarial Attacks against Phishing Website Detectors using Machine Learning: Conclusions

 After dissecting the architecture of ML-PWD, we propose an original interpretation of attacks against ML systems by formalizing the \textsc{evasion-space} of adversarial perturbations.
 We then carry out a large evaluation of evasion attacks exploiting diverse `spaces', focusing on those requiring less resources to be staged in reality.

-\begin{cooltextbox} \textsc{\textbf{Takeaway:}} The findings of our paper are useful to both research and practice in the domain of adversarial ML. \begin{itemize} \item Our \textit{evasion-space} formalization allows \textbf{researchers} to evaluate adversarial ML attacks without the risk of triggering the ``unrealizable'' perturbation trap (as long as the corresponding cost is factored in). \item Our \textit{results} raise an alarm for \textbf{practitioners}: some ML-PWD can be evaded with simple tactics that do not rely on gradient computations, days of bruteforcing, or extensive intelligence gathering campaigns. \end{itemize} \end{cooltextbox}
+\begin{cooltextbox} \textsc{\textbf{Takeaway:}} The findings of our paper are useful to both research and practice in the adversarial ML domain. \begin{itemize} \item Our \textit{evasion-space} formalization allows \textbf{researchers} to evaluate adversarial ML attacks without the risk of falling into the ``unrealizable'' perturbation trap (as long as the cost is factored in). \item Our \textit{results} raise an alarm for \textbf{practitioners}: some ML-PWD can be evaded with simple tactics that do not rely on gradient computations, days of bruteforcing, or extensive intelligence gathering campaigns. \end{itemize} \end{cooltextbox}

-\textbf{Acknowledgement.} We thank the anonymous reviewers and our shepherd Amin Kharraz; the organizers of MLSEC for releasing their ML-PWD for research; and the Hilti corporation for funding.